MaestroOfAutomation/nhk-weather-parser/README.md

 This workflow deploys the application on a self-hosted runner using Docker:

 1. Set up a self-hosted GitHub Actions runner on your server
-2. Create a GitHub repository variable named `CONFIG` containing your entire config.json content:
+2. Create a GitHub repository secret named `CONFIG` containing your entire config.json content:
    - Go to your repository settings
    - Select "Secrets and variables" → "Actions"
-   - Go to the "Variables" tab
+   - Go to the "Secrets" tab
-   - Click "New repository variable"
+   - Click "New repository secret"
    - Name: `CONFIG`
    - Value: Copy the entire content of your config.json file
 3. Go to the "Actions" tab in your repository